AndrewLiu0725/pyADR/README.md

 ## User Guide
 ### Installation
 1. Click the "Code" button on this github page and then
-* either download and unzip this repo
+* either download and unzip this repo.
 * or clone it to your working folder by the following commad.
 ```
 git clone https://github.com/AndrewLiu0725/pyADR.git